 The vintage of the control system is another item that should be evaluated.
 While computer-based control systems can operate reliably for many years, the most popular manufacturers of controllers and other instrumentation tend to limit the periods in which they support their products.
 So even if a controller is only ten years old it may be very difficult to procure spare parts in the event of a failure.

 When considering all of these factors, it is simple to conclude that buying a new vacuum furnace is much safer than buying used.
-However, if upfront cost is the primary factor in the new versus used purchase decision, expect to pay one half to two thirds of the price of a new furnace for a decent used unit.
+However, if the upfront cost is the primary factor in the new versus used purchase decision, expect to pay one half to two-thirds of the price of a new furnace for a decent used unit.
 Contact VAC AERO if restoration work is required.
 VAC AERO also deals in quality used equipment when available.